Golf Fitness Training to Eliminate the Slide and Sway

 First, get into a side lying position.
 Stack the top leg on top of the bottom and bring your knees towards your chest.
 From here, keep your feet together and raise the top knee to form a clam shape.
 You should feel your top buttocks tighten and hold for 2-3 seconds.
 It is important to make sure your pelvis does not rotate backwards during the motion, so make sure your top hip stays directly above the bottom hip throughout the duration of the exercise.
 To make this exercise more challenging, simply place a rubber tubing ring around your legs just above the knee joints.

 Perform 2 sets x 15 reps of clam shells everyday and you will feel stability and power added to your swing.
+To build on this foundation, try incorporating a dedicated hip routine to eliminate slide and sway into your regular training schedule.

 For any questions regarding exercise to add stability into your golf swing please email me at [email protected]